stackedboxes/romualdo/doc/design.md

 ```

 which will generate `red_hoodie.csw` with an internal version (swov) of 1 (a
-final releas!).
+final release!).
 This will furthermore add a bunch of information to your
 `storyworld.toml` file:

 ```toml